JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7953 days**.

-And here is a just a random fact -  **Pitcher Darold Knowles once pitched all seven games of one World Series**.
+And here is a just a random fact -  **David McConnell started the California Perfume Company (CPC) in 1886.
+Today the company is known as Avon, which he named after his favorite playwright William Shakespeare, and Stratford on Avon**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)